FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-news-23.md

 7 notaries from at least 3 regions self-select themselves as co-signers on a multisig address which is then granted its own notary status (referred to as LDN - Large Dataset Notary), and can be used to send DataCap to the client’s address once every few weeks.
 DataCap dispensing is throttled at \~2 weeks worth of DataCap for the client, and the notaries are tasked with keeping track of the usage of past allocations.

 In the past couple of weeks, we’ve had 5 applications accepted by the community, and had our first LDN allocate DataCap to a client.
-If you are working on a project which could use a large amount of DataCap, please apply by creating an Issue [**here**](https://github.com/filecoin-project/filecoin-plus-large-datasets/issues).
+If you are working on a project which could use a large amount of DataCap, please apply by creating an Issue [**on GitHub**](https://github.com/filecoin-project/filecoin-plus-large-datasets/issues).
 If you are interested in participating in the discussion around other applications or Fil+ in general, please feel free to read through the current set and drop comments on their respective GitHub issues and [**participate in Fil+ governance**](https://docs.filecoin.io/store/filecoin-plus/#get-involved-in-fil-governance).

 [![](/uploads/chainsafe-logofield.webp)](https://storage.chainsafe.io/)